 Other skills: Experienced at starting both for profit and not for profit corporations.
 Basic knowledge of associated legal, taxation, and accounting issues.
-Strong knowledge of patents, intellectual property, open source software, and drug access to treatment issues.
-First hand experience with the challenges of health care delivery in the developing world.
+Strong knowledge of patents, intellectual property, open source software.

 Exceptional ability to solve complicated technical problems.
 Can rapidly assimilate and extend new concepts and ideas.
 Solid communication skills.
 Able to work independently or as part of a team.